Split and Merge: Aligning Position Biases in LLM-based Evaluators: Conclusion

 \section{Conclusion}

-In this paper, we presented \tool, an alignment-based technique to address position bias for LLM evaluators.
-By aligning similar content segments across candidate answers, \name effectively reduced position bias, boosting consistency rates with a relative improvement of 47.46\%.
-Notably, it not only enabled replacing expensive models like GPT-4 with more affordable alternatives but also elevated the consistency rate of GPT-4 itself. \tool\ provided a valuable step towards accessible, eco-friendly LLM evaluators that are more reliable and robust for diverse real-world applications.
+This paper presented \tool, an alignment-based technique to address position bias for LLM evaluators.
+By aligning similar content segments across candidate answers, \name effectively reduced position bias.
+It not only enabled replacing costly models like GPT-4 with affordable alternatives but also elevated the consistency rate of open-source models like Llama2.